openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None - Required entry

   :type:
     Keyword for type of plot to be produced.
-Currently only ``slice`` plots are implemented, which create 2D pixel maps saved in the PPM file format.
+Currently only "slice" and "voxel" plots are implemented.
+The "slice" plot type creates 2D pixel maps saved in the PPM file format.
 PPM files can be displayed in most viewers (e.g. the default Gnome viewer, IrfanView, etc.).
+The "voxel" plot type produces a binary datafile containing voxel grid positioning and the cell or material (specified by the ``color`` tag) at the center of each voxel.
+These datafiles can be processed into 3D SILO files using the ``voxel.py`` utility provided with the OpenMC source, and subsequently viewed with a 3D viewer such as VISIT or Paraview.
+See the :ref:`devguide_voxel` for information about the datafile structure.

     .. note:: Since the PPM format is saved without any kind of compression, the resulting file sizes can be quite large.
 Saving the image in the PNG format can often times reduce the file size by orders of magnitude without any loss of image quality.
+Likewise, high-resolution voxel files produced by OpenMC can be quite large, but the equivalent SILO files will by significantly smaller.

     *Default*: "slice"

-``<plot>`` elements of ``type`` "slice" also contain the following attributes or
+``<plot>`` elements of ``type`` "slice" and "voxel" must contain the ``pixels`` attribute or sub-element:
-sub-elements:

-  :basis:
-    Keyword specifying the plane of the plot for ``slice`` type plots.
-Can be one of: "xy", "xz", "yz".

-    *Default*: "xy"

   :pixels:
-    Specifies the number of pixes to be used along each of the basis directions for "slice" plots.
-Should be two integers separated by spaces.
+    Specifies the number of pixes or voxels to be used along each of the basis directions for "slice" and "voxel" plots, respectively.
+Should be two or three integers separated by spaces.

     .. warning:: The ``pixels`` input determines the output file size.
 For the PPM format, 10 million pixels will result in a file just under 30 MB in size.
+A 10 million voxel binary file will be around 152 MB.

     .. warning:: If the aspect ratio defined in ``pixels`` does not match the aspect ratio defined in ``width`` the plot may appear stretched or squeezed.

     .. warning:: Geometry features along a basis direction smaller than ``width``/``pixels`` along that basis direction may not appear in the plot.

-    *Default*: None - Required entry for "slice" plots
+    *Default*: None - Required entry for "slice" and "voxel" plots

+``<plot>`` elements of ``type`` "slice" can also contain the following attributes or sub-elements.
+These are not used in "voxel" plots:

+  :basis:
+    Keyword specifying the plane of the plot for "slice" type plots.
+Can be one of: "xy", "xz", "yz".

+    *Default*: "xy"

   :background:
     Specifies the RGB color of the regions where no OpenMC cell can be found.
     Should be three integers separated by spaces.

     *Default*: 0 0 0 (white)

   :col_spec:
     Any number of this optional tag may be included in each ``<plot>`` element, which can override the default random colors for cells or materials.
 Each ``col_spec`` element must contain ``id`` and ``rgb`` sub-elements.

     :id:
       Specifies the cell or material unique id for the color specification.

     :rgb:
       Specifies the custom color for the cell or material.
 Should be 3 integers separated by spaces.

     As an example, if your plot is colored by material and you want material 23 to be blue, the corresponding ``col_spec`` element would look like: